MicrosoftDocs/VBA-Docs/api/Access.EdgeBrowserControl.TrustedDomains.md

 _expression_ A variable that represents an **[EdgeBrowserControl](Access.EdgeBrowserControl.md)** object.

 ## Remarks
 If the **Control Source** is bound to a field, the browser will already be allowed to navigate to those values.
-This property is useful if you want to allow redirects that happen for example during logins, or to allow links to other domains on the starting web page to work
+This property is useful if you want to allow redirects that happen during logins, or to allow links to other domains on the starting web page to work.